mongodb/atlas-sdk-go/tools/CONTRIBUTING.md

-# Contributing OpenAPI generation tools
+# Contributing OpenAPI Generation Tools

 ## Changes in tools

-We need to regenerate our SDK every time tools are changed as - changes might affect the generated clients.
+We need to regenerate our SDK every time tools are changed as - changes might affect the generated SDK.
 PR based checks will verify if changes are up to date.

 ```bash